varunesharasu/MySQL/README.md

 # MySQL Practice Queries

-A collection of MySQL practice queries, database design exercises, and SQL problem-solving tasks to improve database concepts and query-writing skill.
+A collection of MySQL practice queries, database design exercises, and SQL problem-solving tasks to improve database concepts and query-writing skills.

 ## 📌 About